 In late 2016 till early 2018, she was invited to collaborate with Amsterdam design studio thonik and film designer Alexandre Humbert on the documentary 'Weaving Stories'.

-She was selected by Jan Boelen and Gabrielle Kennedy to be an on-stage host for #TVclerici, a mashed-up media and design studio show of Design Academy Eindhoven in Salone del Mobile 2017.
+She was selected by Jan Boelen and Gabrielle Kennedy to be one of the on-stage hosts for #TVclerici, a mashed-up media and design studio show of Design Academy Eindhoven in Salone del Mobile 2017.

 On 11 November 2017, she was commissioned by Current Obsession to collaborate with Matylda Krzykowski on 'Design Date', a format that combines the exchange of knowledge with entertainment, inspired by the British TV programme 'Blind Date'.